 Home base: Okotoks

-Appeals most (but not limited) to: Lovers of music both young and old and those who enjoy an eclectic mix of genres and songs to span the era's.
+Appeals most (but not limited) to: Lovers of music, both young and old, and those who enjoy a diverse mix of genres and songs from every generation.
+Typical audience often consists of young adults when performing in casual venues, and working professionals of all ages during private events and receptions.